Compatibility Testing

 - Standard 13 - To pass the beta and live assessments you also need to show that the service is responsive and works on mobile devices.

 To ensure our services meet these requirements we run tests that are representative of the services.
-These are end to end / user journey tests that will represent how the service behaves using the various browsers, devices and phones.
+These are end-to-end user journey tests that represent how the service behaves using the various browsers, devices and phones.

 There are two ways to run the compatibility tests, locally from your machine or in a CI/CD pipeline.